Blogging rules worth breaking when the pressure is on

 A good client of mine noticed recently that I seem to be publishing fewer posts than usual.
 Has my approach to blogging changed?
 I think it has.
 Discovering a few blogging rules worth breaking whilst feeling under stress, seems to have a lot to do with it.

-Initially I thought the diagnosis of my new chronic illness had caused a shift in my thinking.
+Initially I thought the diagnosis of my chronic illness had caused a shift in my thinking.
 It was certainly affecting my creative mojo.

 But then I remembered it had all started earlier whilst troubleshooting a few frustrating issues with this website.
 I think I had already reached my saturation point.

 (Please note, my tips below may not apply to blog owners who write for a living)

-1. "Your readers won’t trust you if you do your own thing"
+1. “Readers won’t trust you if you do your own thing”